...

 These presumptions and roles are actually harmful to both women and men.
 In some countries where greater strides have been made in equalizing men’s and women’s roles, researchers have found that men who participate more in the running of the home experience better well-being.
 In such cases, depression was less prevalent among both the women and the men.
 The benefits don’t stop there, as the study’s author noted: “The level of men’s participation at home has an effect on society as a whole.”

-One could broaden that assertion to include the positive feelings their actions inspire, contributing to a better world overall.
+One could broaden that assertion to include the positive feelings their actions inspire, contributing to better standard of living.

 Sameer-Somal-Girl-Power-Talk-Manly-To-Be-A-Feminist